carbon-language/carbon-lang/docs/design/classes.md

 -   The second field is named "`value`" and has the value `27`.
 The type of the field is set to the type of the value, and so is `Int`.

-Note: A comma may optionally be included before the closing curly brace `}`:
+Note: A comma `,` may optionally be included after the last field:

 ```
 var kvpair: auto = {.key = "the", .value = 27,};